 Recent work by others has investigated the structural and vibrational properties of solid nitromethane under high pressure, as well as the effect of uniaxial strain up to 200 GPa on the band gap.
-Noteworthy in the latter work is that their static calculations show the C-H bond is highly stretched at a relatively early stage of uniaxial compression along the b lattice vector.
-They found that uniaxial compression did not cause a dramatic band-gap reduction associated with bending of the nitro group, and concluded that the onset for chemistry is strongly affected by pressure anisotropy.
+The latter work is noteworthy for their static calculations that show the C-H bond is highly stretched at a relatively early stage of uniaxial compression along the b lattice vector.
+They found that uniaxial compression did not cause a dramatic bandgap reduction associated with bending of the nitro group, and concluded that the onset for chemistry is strongly affected by pressure anisotropy.

-With Raman spectroscopy, Courtecuisse et al. 11 have estimated the phase diagram of nitromethane over the pressure range of 0-35 GPa.
-This work includes three new low-temperature phases.
-According the phase diagram, a transition between chemical transformations between CII transparent CI occurs at 11 GPa.
+With Raman spectroscopy, Courtecuisse et al. 11 proposed an estimate of the nitromethane phase diagram over the pressure range of 0-35 GPa to include three new low-temperature phases.
+According their phase diagram, a transition between chemical transformations between CII and transparent CI occurs at 11 GPa.
 Formation of the CI form from low-temperature phases is slow.
 Solid CI compound is recovered after releasing pressure at ambient pressure, but the Raman spectrum is indistinguishable from the ground state.
-While these observations appear consistent with this DAC work, the irreversible formation of CII, which is orange under white light transmission, does not appear to match.
-We saw no color changes under pressure.
-CII did not give any Raman signal and due to the small sample size could not be analyzed.
-It is not clear how these as-yet unidentified forms relate to the reaction chemistry of nitromethane under high pressure.
+While these observations appear consistent with this DAC work, the irreversible formation of CII, which is orange under white light transmission, does not appear to match our observations of NM since we saw no color changes under static pressure.
+They did not see a Raman signal for the CII state that due to the small sample size.
+It is not clear how these as-yet unidentified forms of NM relate to the reaction chemistry of nitromethane under high pressure.